 Relations with shareholders

-Meetings with analysts and institutional shareholders of the Company take place following the interim and annual results announcements as well as on an ad hoc basis (where requested by fund manager).
-These presentations are given by the Chief Executive Officer and the Chief Financial Officer, updating on relevant matters and, in particular, on the progress of the Company in terms of its operational performance, financial performance and strategic direction.
+Meetings with analysts and institutional shareholders of the Company take place following the interim and annual results announcements as well as on an ad hoc basis.
+These presentations are given by the Chief Executive Officer and the Chief Financial Officer, updating on relevant matters and in particular, on the progress of the Company in terms of its operational performance, financial and strategic direction.

-The Annual Report and accounts is published on the Company’s website, www.directa-plus.com, and can be accessed by shareholders and non-shareholders.
-Shareholders have the opportunity to meet members of the Board at the Annual General Meeting of the Company where Board members, including Non-Executive Directors, will be happy to respond to questions.
+The Annual Report and accounts are published on the Company’s website, www.directa-plus.com, and can be accessed by shareholders and non-shareholders.
+Shareholders have the opportunity to meet members of the Board at the Annual General Meeting of the Company where Board members will be happy to respond to questions.